lilye6368/sep10-freedom-project/blog/entry03.md

 ---
 <li>Thought about AI: How much it has progressed in the last few years, it is worthy to be helpful in the future or future technology going back to my topic</li>
 <li>Searched up how AI could help in healthcare</li>
+<li>Thought of different solutions and what hasn't already been used for medical technology</li>
+<li>How those inventions/new ideas could be helpful in medical</li>
+<li>The purpose of the idea, how much could it help in medical?</li>
+<li>Which types of people are using it and what are they using it for, what does it help them with?</li>

 ---